 How long do the ingredients last for?

 For the freshest beer, use your ingredients immediately.
-However, they’ll be fine for a few months.
+However, they’ll be fine for up to 9 months.

 Where can I go for further information?